DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Abstract

 \section{Abstract}

 Biosignals collected from wearable devices are widely utilized in healthcare applications.
 Machine learning models used in these applications often rely on features extracted from biosignals due to their effectiveness, lower data dimensionality, and wide compatibility across various model architectures.
-However, existing feature extraction methods often lack task-specific contextual knowledge, struggle to identify optimal feature extraction settings in high-dimensional feature space, and are prone to code generation and automation errors.
-In this paper, we propose \workname, the first LLM-empowered, context-aware feature generation framework for wearable biosignals. \workname introduces a multi-source feature generation mechanism that integrates expert knowledge with task settings.
+However, existing feature extraction methods often lack task-specific contextual knowledge, struggle to identify optimal features in high-dimensional combinatorial feature space, and are prone to automated code generation and execution errors.
+In this paper, we propose \workname, the first LLM-empowered, context-aware feature generation framework for wearable biosignals. \workname introduces a multi-source feature generation mechanism that integrates the inherent ability of LLMs, expert knowledge and inter-feature interactions.
 It also employs an iterative feature refinement process that uses feature assessment-based feedback for feature re-selection.
-Additionally, \workname utilizes a robust multi-layer filtering and verification approach for robust feature-to-code translation to ensure that the extraction functions run without crashing.
-Experimental evaluation results show that \workname achieves an average AUROC improvement of 4.21-9.67\% across eight diverse tasks compared to baseline methods.
-It outperforms state-of-the-art approaches on five tasks while maintaining comparable performance on the remaining tasks.
+Additionally, \workname utilizes a robust multi-layer filtering and verification approach for feature description-to-code translation to ensure that the feature extraction functions run without crashing. \final{Experimental evaluation results show that \workname achieves the highest average AUROC across eight tasks under both sample-level and subject-level settings, outperforming the best baselines by 4.56\% and 4.61\%, respectively. \workname achieves the most pronounced gains on the PPG-BP tasks, while remaining competitive with the best-performing baselines on Epilepsy, WESAD, and our self-collected SEN dataset.}